Faculty Directory 2020-21

 Hello!
 My name is Laura Miller.
 I have been the 8th grade homeroom teacher at St. Joseph since 1998.
 I teach middle school science and language arts.
 I also teach health to my homeroom class.
 Before finding my home at St. Joseph School, I had a variety of experiences.
 During/ after graduating from Marquette University in 1988, I taught at a small private school-day care in Franklin.
 There, I had mixed classes with grades ranging from second through fifth.
 I also helped with the day care in summer.
 While starting my family, I worked part-time at Racine Unified as a substitute teacher, at Head Start as a family service worker, and at High-Touch High-Tech, teaching science to various schools in SE WI.
 Wanting to settle down and work full-time again, I found St. Joseph School.

 Not only am I dedicated to St. Joseph, but also, my family.
 I have been married to my husband, Rodney, for over 25 years.
 We have raised three amazing children together; our oldest is our son, Kellen, and my greatest support system, our two daughters, Kori and Kerah.
-We also have our Boston Terrier, Newton, and our bearded dragon, Waldo.
+In 2020, we were blessed with our first grandchild, Roman.
+He is the newest light in our lives.
+We also have our Boston Terrier, Newton.
 In my free time, I enjoy spending time with family, fishing with my mom, or finding some DIY project to keep myself busy.
 My hobbies are crocheting and reading.
 I certainly have been blessed.

 I truly believe that St. Joseph School is one of a kind and, certainly, a positive and faithful way to educate your child/ren.
 My former students continue to verify this!